 XR is now a part of our daily life.
 Therefore, it is important to stay updated with the basics of XR.
 As we delve into the details of the workflow of XR, let us start with the commonly used terms and acronyms.
 Given below is a glossary of terms extending across the immersive technology spectrum.
-But first, let's do a quick activity!

-ACTIVITY MATCH THE FOLLOWING
+ACTIVITY: MATCH THE FOLLOWING